rswijesena/ui-offline/README.md

 Before you can run a flow offline you will need to grab a copy of the flow's metadata:

-Where `--tenant` is the id of the tenant that contains the flow and flow `--flow` is the flow name.
+Where `--tenant` is the id of the tenant that contains the flow, `--flow` is the flow id and `--flowVersionId` is the flow version id.

 ```
-npm run offline -- --username=example@example.com --password=example --flow=abc123 --tenant=abc123
+npm run offline -- --username=example@example.com --password=example --flow=abc123 --tenant=abc123 --flowVersionId=abc123
 ```

 This will create a metadata.js file in `../ui-html5/build/js`.